Mar-Issah/Exercise-Tracker--FCC/README.md

 A FreeCodeCamp APIs and Microservices project to demonstrate my skills in Node.js, Express.js and MongoDb.

 ## About The Project
 This is a Node. js (with Express. js) and MongoDb application which is part of the [FreeCodeCamp](https://www.freecodecamp.org/) Back End Certification.
-Exercise tracker is a web application which allows a user to create and store username and exercises (description, duration and date).
+Exercise tracker is a web application which allows a user to create and store their username and exercises (description, duration and date).

 ![Exercise Tracker](https://res.cloudinary.com/dytnpjxrd/image/upload/v1617817803/My%20Website%20Projects/ex_tracker_rflftm.png)